DesiQuintans/novelqualcodes/README.md

 - A **novel code** is a topic/idea/concept that has not been mentioned in an interview before.
-For example, a novel code is a topic that was mentioned by Interviewee 17, but which was not mentioned by Interviewees 1 through 16.
+For example, a novel code is a topic that was mentioned in Interview 17, but which was not mentioned in Interviews 1 through 16.
-- A **duplicate code** is one that has been talked about by other interviewees previously.
+- A **duplicate code** is one that has been talked about in other interviews previously.

 *novelqualcodes* gets information about refinements by importing a spreadsheet of field notes where you have recorded when refinements were